 According to Grant County Health Department historical documents, citizens rallied around the mosquito abatement cause taking action through public hearings and meetings, legislative measures, and donation drives.
 From a historical prospective to highlight the gravity of the problem, in 1958, local groups generated $10,685 in 3 days (equals $86,172 in 2013) from canvas donations!
 The 3-day drive provided the entire funding for the entire year.

-1958 Dipping Cup Showing Mosquito Larva 2014 Dipping Cup
+1958 Dipping Cup Showing Mosquito Larvae 2014 Dipping Cup

 Under the direction of the Moses Lake City Public Works, the Moses Lake Mosquito Control Authority was formed, and mosquito control boundaries were established.
 Materials, equipment, and personnel were purchased and hired.
 The 1958 mosquito control framework, procedures, and methods still exist today and are standard throughout the United States.